What are CAT Tools (Computer Assisted Translation)?

 - Srt (YouTube subtitles)

 With little to no learning curve, you can get your entire translation team up-and-running on this web-based CAT tool immediately.
-Whether you need a CAT tool for PC or a CAT tool for Mac, you can use this one anywhere because it’s accessible from your web browser.
+Whether you need it for PC or Mac, desktop or mobile, you can use this one anywhere because it’s accessible from your web browser.